Direct and Cross Examination of Financial Expert Witnesses – Lessons from

 Here is an amazing fact: frequently the foundation of the opinions I am advocating as an expert is stronger at the end of my cross examination than at the beginning.
 This remarkable phenomenon is not the result of any extraordinary skill as a witness on my part.
 Rather, it reflects two things:

-(1) An experienced expert witness can turn a poor cross examination question into an opportunity to reemphasize and restate the strongest portions of his testimony, or – worse yet – to bring up new arguments or cite evidence not mentioned during his direct examination, and
+(1) An experienced financial expert witness can turn a poor cross examination question into an opportunity to reemphasize and restate the strongest portions of his testimony, or – worse yet – to bring up new arguments or cite evidence not mentioned during his direct examination, and

 (2) A remarkably high percentage of trial attorneys ask poor cross examination questions.